rfo909/CFT/README.md

 ```

-## 21k lines of CFT script
+## 25k lines of CFT script

-In total, CFT has some 21000 lines of CFT scripts under the two code.* directories, among them
+In total, CFT has some 25000 lines of CFT scripts under the two directories
-a full recursive descent JSON parser and also an XML parser.
+*code.lib* and *code.examples* - among them a full recursive descent JSON parser and also an XML parser.

 There are also scripts for automating PowerShell use, installing and working with Docker and
 Kubernetes, and many others.